simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Dec 16-Dec 18 2025
+Radio Blackout Forecast for Dec 18-Dec 20 2025

-              Dec 16        Dec 17        Dec 18
+              Dec 18        Dec 19        Dec 20
-R1-R2           20%           20%           20%
+R1-R2           15%           15%           15%
 R3 or greater    1%            1%            1%

-Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts through 18 Dec.
+Rationale: No R1 (Minor) or greater radio blackouts are expected.
+No significant active region flare activity is forecast.

 ```